Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet: Methodology

 This study utilizes two complementary datasets: a radar-based precipitation dataset and a weather station dataset.
 Both datasets were obtained from the Royal Netherlands Meteorological Institute (KNMI \footnote{ \url{https://www.knmi.nl/home.}}) and are used together to improve precipitation nowcasting performance.

 \textbf{Precipitation Dataset:} The precipitation dataset, originally used by Trebing et al. \cite{trebing2021smaat}, consists of radar-based rainfall data collected over four years (2016–2019) in the Netherlands.
 It contains approximately 420,000 rain maps, each captured at 5-minute intervals.
 The data is sourced from two C-band Doppler weather radar stations located in: De Bilt (52.10°N, 5.18°E, 44 m MSL) and Den Helder (52.96°N, 4.79°E, 51 m MSL).
-The technical characteristics of these radars including a wavelength of Wavelength (cm), Pulse repetition frequency (Hz), Peak power (kW), Pulse duration ($\mu s$), 3-db beamwidth, Antenna rotation speed of $18° s^{-1}$, and Number of samples per range ($km^{-1}$).
-These specifications determine the spatial resolution, sensitivity, and data quality of the radar observations.
-To generate rain maps, each radar performs four full 360° azimuthal scans at beam elevation angles of 0.3°, 1.1°, 2.0°, and 3.0° \cite{precipitation_dataset, trebing2021smaat}.
-The rain maps are rain-gauge adjusted with more details being described in \cite{overeem2009derivation}.
-This is the same radar-derived precipitation dataset used in Trebing et al. (2021) and serves as the precipitation input for the models in this study.
+To generate rain maps, each radar performs four full 360° azimuthal scans at beam elevation angles of 0.3°, 1.1°, 2.0°, and 3.0° \cite{precipitation_dataset,trebing2021smaat}.